-Male Nursing Students: How to Overcome the Stigma
+Male Nursing Students: How to Be Comfortable in Your Role

-It’s no surprise that women represent the vast majority of nurses.
-While stigmas continue to fade in this industry, some male nurses may still feel out of place.
-When this happens, remember that you want to be a nurse to help others.
+While more men are joining the nursing profession, women still represent the vast majority of nurses.
+This could still cause some male nurses to feel out of place or needing extra support.
+If you ever feel this way, remember that you want to be a nurse to help others.
 Seek out other male students and look at joining a membership group such as The American Association for Men in Nursing.